Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/sitecore-search/integrating-sitecore-search.md

 Majority of web application require a search tool to achieve content search - customers who purchase both XM Cloud and Search must integrate the two products to enable them to leverage Search in the sites built out using XM Cloud.

 This article discusses how to integration Sitecore Search with XM Cloud.
 If you need to integrate a different Search provider, you will need to read these techniques and see how they can be applied to your scenario.

+> The XM Cloud embedded Solr service is only for internal use of XM Cloud's UI.
+This cannot be customized or modified, for search features, search tools such as Sitecore Search should be used.

 ## Execution